 Groundwater is a Bylaw Interest and Value that means the water below the surface of the ground in the zone of saturation.

-Also swimming pools (DH)
+Growing Season means dates preferably determined through onsite observations of the following indicators of biological activity in a given year: (1) above-ground growth and development of vascular plants, and/or (2) soil temperature.

+Impacts of Climate Change means, but is not necessarily limited to, (i) extreme heat (ii) the timing, frequency, intensity, and amount of precipitation, (iii) storm surges and rising water levels, (iv) increased intensity and/or frequency of storm events or extreme weather events, and (v) frequency, intensity, and duration of droughts.

+Impervious Surfaces mean any material or structure on or above the ground that prevents water infiltrating to the underlying soil.
+These surfaces include, but are not limited to, paving and pavers, decking, rooftops, and dense-graded compacted crushed stone surfaces with a runoff coefficient (Rational Method) greater than 85, and swimming pools.

+Important means …

 Interests Subject to Protection under the Bylaw means the same as Bylaw Interests and Values.

 Invasive Plant Species means any alien or non-native plant species whose introduction has caused or is likely to cause economic or environmental harm.